CYNDEE PATTERSON | DURATION: 59 MINUTES

 IN THIS EPISODE

-She notes what the Lee Institute teaches that intersects leadership development, non-profit organizational support and civic engagement.
+Cyndee describes how the Lee Institute and Duke Mansion helps build community through leadership development, non-profit organizational support and civic engagement.

-She discusses growing up in Carol City, Florida and how it framed her life.
+She remembers growing up in Carol City, Florida and how it framed her life.

 She discusses moving to Charlotte, the first projects she worked on in the city, and bringing people together.

-She compares civic leadership today to the civic leadership of the 1980’s and 1990’s.
+She reveals why she chose to withdraw from her race for mayor, and compares civic leadership today to the civic leadership of the 1980’s and 1990’s.

 Cyndee talks about converting to Reform Judaism and recites the words of a sign in her office that guides her life.